Skip to content

 6. Keel Sandybanks Caravan & Camping Park

-Keel Sandybanks Caravan & Camping Park is a fantastic choice for those exploring the beautiful island of Achill in County Mayo.
+Keel Sandybanks Caravan & Camping Park is a fantastic choice for those exploring Achill Island in County Mayo.
 Situated right by Keel Beach, this park offers breathtaking views and easy access to the beach’s sandy shores.
 The park is surrounded by rugged mountains and picturesque coastal cliffs, providing a truly stunning setting.

 The park boasts several accommodation options, from cosy caravans and spacious camping sites to static caravans.
 You can choose to stay either next to the beach’s embrace or amidst the island’s natural beauty.

 Keel Sandybanks is a haven for water enthusiasts, offering activities like surfing, kayaking, and beachcombing.
 The island’s trails are perfect for hiking and exploring the unique flora and fauna.
-The park is close to Keel Village, so you can also explore its quaint alleyways.
+The park is close to Keel Village, so you can also explore its streets and local establishments.

 7. Mannix Point Camping